 It is possible to make National Insurance contributions without being in work.

-Before sending off a cheque, you should check to make sure that you're not eligible for National Insurance credits.
-These can replace your National Insurance contributions if you've been raising children or caring for someone in need.
+Before sending off a cheque, you should check to make sure that you are not eligible for National Insurance credits.
+These can replace your National Insurance contributions if you have been raising children or caring for someone in need.

-If you are claiming child benefit for a child under 12 years of age or are an approved foster carer then you should automatically accrue National Insurance credits, if you don't you may need to complete an Application for Carers or Parents credits.
+If you are claiming child benefit for a child under 12 years of age or are an approved foster carer then you should automatically accrue National Insurance credits, if you do not you may need to complete an Application for Carers or Parents credits.

 National Insurance credits replace annual National Insurance contributions meaning you would not need to top up for any years you receive them.